rootwork/rootwork.org/hugo/content/blog/2007-07-08/index.md

   - online advocacy
   - nonprofit technology
 tags:
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - online advocacy
-  - nonprofit technology
+  -
+keywords: # Extra keywords in addition to the above, for SEO.
-  - nptech
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2007'